 Management Shell Logs

-The Console (MMC) logs are a simple set of logs which provide logging on the console interface.
+The Console (MMC) logs are a simple set of logs that provide logging on the console interface.
 They can be used to troubleshoot client-specific issues which affect only the Console (eg. objects not visible in Console or errors which are not noted in the Web Interface).
 This log is rarely requested by Support due to the limited amount of information that can be gathered from it.

 Configuration Transfer Wizard Logs